Wave: Mobile App Platform

 Based on my primary and secondary research including numerous articles and blogs discussing youth activism in communities, I was able to identify large overarching issues and narrow them down to smaller subspaces shown below.
 From these subspaces, we were able to determine 3 main issues to address in our solution.

-Youth tend to be more successful and invested when they work with other peers on topics of their choice, but programs on topics of their choice are sometimes not easily accessible.
+Youth tend to be more successful and invested when they work with other peers on topics of their choice, but these are not easily accessible.

-Youth want and benefit from a lack of adult intervention.
+Youth want and benefit from a lack of adult intervention but lack the resources and guidance to develop their own programs.

 Seeing the impact of their efforts and being provided with positive feedback encourages continued participation among youth.